 SALT LAKE CITY- (November 18, 2014) The Salt Lake Chamber named Peggy Larsen of Workers Compensation Fund (WCF), as the 2014 ATHENA Award recipient.
 The ATHENA award is a prestigious national award presented annually to an active member of the Salt Lake Chamber who demonstrates excellence, creativity and initiative in business, provides valuable service by devoting time and energy to improve the quality of life for others in the community, and assists women in reaching their full leadership potential.

 Peggy is a motivating force at WCF, especially to the women she works with.
 She has reached a level of success in the midst of consistent challenges and obstacles.
 She will be the first to admit that the road has been difficult, but through hard work and dedication, anything is possible.
-She has inspired the women at WCF to raise their game.
 She was the first female senior executive at WCF and since that time she has been instrumental in helping other women achieve higher levels of success within the company.

 About the ATHENA

 The ATHENA International Award, sponsored by Wells Fargo, is a prestigious national award presented annually to an active member of the Salt Lake Chamber who demonstrates excellence, creativity and initiative in business, provides valuable service by devoting time and energy to improve the quality of life for others in the community, and assists women in reaching their full leadership potential.